CamposRF/HOWLish/README.md

 HOWLish is a pretrained convolutional neuronal network that predicts the presence of wolf howls (*Canis lupus*, Linnaeus 1758) in 8kHz audio data.

-We developed HOWLish by fine-tuning [VGGish](https://github.com/tensorflow/models/tree/master/research/audioset/vggish) to a dataset of 50,137 hours of recorded soundscapes, containing 1014 manually labelled howling events.
+We developed HOWLish by fine-tuning [VGGish](https://github.com/tensorflow/models/tree/master/research/audioset/vggish) to a dataset of 50,137 hours of soundscapes recorded in the Iberia Peninsula, containing 1014 manually labelled howling events.

 It classifies short audio snippets - 0.96 seconds of audio represented in 96 x 64 (frames x frequency bands) log-mel spectrograms - regarding the presence of wolf howls.
 For each snippet it predicts the presence (1) or absence (0) of a wolf howl.